Enumeration Algorithms for Conjunctive Queries with Projection: Problem Setting

 \subsection{Fast Matrix Multiplication}

-Let $A$ be a $U_1 \times U_3$ matrix and $C$ be a $U_3 \times U_2$ matrix over any field $\mathcal{F}$. $A_{i,j}$ is the shorthand notation for entry of $A$ located in row $i$ and column $j$.
-The matrix product is given by $(AC)_{i,j} = \sum_{k=1}^{U_3} A_{i,k} C_{k,j}$.
-Algorithms for fast matrix multiplication are of extreme theoretical interest given its fundamental importance.
-We will frequently use the following folklore lemma about rectangular matrix multiplication.
+\revb{The matrix multiplication exponent $\omega$ is the smallest number such that for any $\epsilon > 0$, there is an algorithm that multiplies two rational $n \times n$ matrices with at most $O(n^{\omega + \epsilon})$ arithmetic operations.} Let $A$ be a $U \times V$ matrix and $C$ be a $V \times W$ matrix over any field $\mathcal{F}$. $A_{i,j}$ is the shorthand notation for entry of $A$ located in row $i$ and column $j$.
+The matrix product is given by $(AC)_{i,j} = \sum_{k=1}^{V} A_{i,k} C_{k,j}$.
+Given their fundamental importance, algorithms for fast matrix multiplication are of great theoretical interest.
+We will use the following folklore lemma about rectangular matrix multiplication.